Benjamin Franklin Shumard

-Benjamin Franklin Shumard (November 24, 1820 – April 14, 1869) was an American physician and geologist.
-He served as a doctor in Kentucky, then worked for about 15 years as a geologist.
+Benjamin Franklin Shumard (November 24, 1820 – April 14, 1869) was an American medical doctor and geologist.
+He served as a medical doctor in Kentucky, then worked for about 15 years as a geologist.
 He conducted geological surveys in several states (Iowa, Minnesota, Missouri, Oregon, Wisconsin) before being appointed in 1858 as the State Geologist of Texas.
 He organized the first major Texas Geological Survey.
 In 1860, an assistant state geologist named the Shumard oak species in his honor.
 On the heels of a political struggle over his appointment, Shumard moved back to Missouri during the Civil War and resumed his medical career there.

 Life and career

 Shumard was born in Lancaster, Pennsylvania, and his parents, John and Ann Catherine (née Getz), moved to Cincinnati when he was young.
 His maternal grandfather was an inventor, which may have led to his interest in science.
 He studied at Miami University and medical school in Kentucky.
 His younger brother, George Getz Shumard, who was considered a better geologist, assisted Benjamin with the Texas surveys, and later became Surgeon General of Ohio.
 Benjamin married Elizabeth Maria Allen in 1852 and they had two daughters.
 The Shumard oak was identified in an 1860 publication by Samuel Botsford Buckley, an assistant to Shumard in Texas who named the species in honor of Shumard.
 Buckley later became chief geologist himself.